 Shortly after, and sadly after consuming all the bread, we were served tomato and basil soup.
 The soup had just the right consistency for one of the starter dishes.

-The bowl not too big, the soup thick and creamy, aided by the whipped avocado and olive plumb contents.
+The bowl was just the right size for the thick and creamy soup, which was complemented by the whipped avocado and olive plumb contents.
 Full of flavour and despite the warm weather, the soup was a very nice way to begin the evening.

 When it comes to cooking, I’m not the best at it.
 One thing I love about events like these is when you can pick up some easy recipe ideas to recreate at home.
 One dish that stands out is the church farm lamb, served with sweet potato falafel, charred corn, red pepper, lime, and quinoa.